Laksith-Nawarathna/Laksith-Nawarathna/README.md

 <br>

-<h3 align="left">👨‍🦰 About me :</h3>
+<h3 align="left"> About me :</h3>

-- 🎓 I'm an `engineering graduate` from University of Moratuwa.
+-  I'm an `engineering graduate` from University of Moratuwa.
-- 🔥 I Studied at D.S.Senanayake College.
+-  I Studied at D.S.Senanayake College.
-- 👨‍🎓 I'm currently `Studying` at IJSE-Institute of Software Engineering.
+-  I'm currently `Studying` at IJSE-Institute of Software Engineering.
-- 💻 I’m currently learning `Computer Science` and `Software Engineering`.
+-  I’m currently learning `Computer Science` and `Software Engineering`.
-- ❤️ Always love to `learn new things`.
+-  Always love to `learn new things`.

 <br>